Michellemukami/django-image/README.md

 #Pixels
-A python application based on Django framework, 2019 Michelle Mukami
+A python application based on Django framework, 2019
+####Michelle Mukami
 ##Description

-This is a personal gallery application that enables me to post images for other users to see.
+This is a personal gallery application that enables me as the admin to post images for other users to see.
 A user can click on an image to view it's details and search in my application for images based on categories.
 ## Cloning and running
 Clone the application using git clone(this copies the app onto your device).
 In your terminal: